SeeClickFix/dev.seeclickfix.com/content/v2/issues/comments.md

 ## Commenting on an Issue

-Issues can be commented on any authenticated user.
+Issues can be commented on by any authenticated user.

     POST /issues/<issue_id>/comments